 Heather’s Foster Dogs was formed in late 2013 by a group of dedicated former shelter volunteers and fosters looking to change the outlook for area animal shelters and the homeless pets in their community.
 HFD is a 501 (c)(3) nonprofit organization certified by the Illinois Department of Agriculture.
-The group pulled their first fosters in March 2014 and look forward to saving as many lives as possible. (see Reports & Financial Statements for annual intake & adoption figures).
-Follow HFD on Twitter at @HeatherNfp
+The group pulled their first fosters in March 2014 and looks forward to saving as many lives as possible. (see Reports & Financial Statements for annual intake & adoption figures).
+Follow HFD on our reactivated Instagram account heathersfosterdogs.

 Please note that we are a foster based group located in the southern suburbs of Chicago.
 Our dogs are in foster homes.
 We have no shelter facility at which the dogs are located, at which you may meet the dogs.
 Neither do we board dogs.

 Under normal circumstances, we serve only our geographic area.
 We cannot follow our interview & home visit protocols with a potential adopter hours away.
 Any subsequent problems which might arise cannot be handled well with such long distance adoptions.
 We have only worked with applicants from such a distance for special needs dogs.

 Heather’s Foster Dogs pulls homeless pets from animal shelters in order to ease shelter overcrowding and give these pets a chance to heal and grow in one of our foster homes.

 Heather’s Foster Dogs makes sure that before made available for adoption, each foster has been checked by HFD’s veterinarian, given age appropriate vaccinations (including rabies, distemper combo & canine influenza) & preventative (heartworm, flea).